fpv-iplab/leveraging_gaze_som_vllms_human_obj_anticipation/README.md

-# Object Interaction Anticipation with VLLMs
+# Leveraging Gaze and Set-of-Mark in VLLMs for Human-Object Interaction Anticipation from Egocentric Videos

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the official implementation of the paper **"Object Interaction Anticipation with Vision Large Language Models"**.
+This repository contains the official implementation of the paper **"Leveraging Gaze and Set-of-Mark in VLLMs for Human-Object Interaction Anticipation from Egocentric Videos"**.

-We propose a methodology to enhance Vision Large Language Models (VLLMs) for object interaction anticipation using:
+We propose a methodology to enhance Vision Large Language Models (VLLMs) for human-object interaction anticipation using:
 1.  **Set-of-Mark (SoM)** for visual grounding.
 2.  **User Gaze Trajectories** for user intent understanding.
 3.  **Inverse Exponential Sampling** for a temporal context-based frame sampling.